EGR-314-Team-307/EGR-314-Team-307/Report.md

 | Moksh  | Discord | Text | Email |
 | Ethan  | Discord | Text | Email |
 |Nathan  | Discord | Text | Email |
+## Communication Procedures
+We have a discord server set up for daily communication.
+If there isn't a response or we need a rapid response we would text or call them.
+If they are completely unresponsive we would email them as a last resort before bringing it to the professor.
+## Meeting Schedule
+When possible, class time will be used as the primary weekly meetings.
+Subsequent meetings and their modality will be determined by necessity, however the following times have been identified as when the majority of team members will be available:
+- Tuesday - 1pm-6pm
+- Wednesday - 2pm-5pm
+- Thursday - 2pm-6pm